 Recognition of Special Needs / Compensation for Disadvantages

-- Preventing the unemployment of expectant and new mothers and the legal regulations for parental leave
+- Maternity protection periods and the legal regulations on parental leave

 - Obligations to care for children under the age of 14 in one's own household